Skip to main content

 Rebecca's family tree, as illustrated in the pedigree above, shows a high incidence of cancer among close relatives.
 But are genes the cause of cancer in this family?
 Only genetic testing, which is the sequencing of specific genes in an individual, can reveal whether a cancer-causing gene is being inherited in this family.

-This page titled 16: Inheritance and Biotechnology is shared under a CK-12 license and was authored, remixed, and/or curated by Suzanne Wakim & Mandeep Grewal via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16: Inheritance and Biotechnology is shared under a CK-12 license and was authored, remixed, and/or curated by Suzanne Wakim & Mandeep Grewal via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation